Co-Regulation in the Classroom: A Teacher's Guide to Calming Together

 Before attempting to co-regulate a child, check your own state.
 Are your shoulders tense?
 Is your jaw clenched?
 Is your voice rising?
 Take three slow breaths before approaching the child.
 Drop your shoulders.
 Soften your face.
 You cannot pour from an empty cup, and you cannot regulate a child from a dysregulated state.

-Classroom example: A Year 5 pupil throws a pencil across the room during a maths lesson.
+Classroom example: A Year 5 learner throws a pencil across the room during a maths lesson.
 The teacher feels their own frustration spike.
 Instead of reacting immediately, they turn to the class and say: "Everyone, continue with question 4."
-They take three deliberate breaths, then walk calmly to the pupil.
+They take three deliberate breaths, then walk calmly to the learner.
 The three-second pause changes the entire trajectory of the interaction.

 Start by matching the child's energy level (not their dysregulation), then gradually lead them down.
 If a child is pacing and agitated, standing still and whispering creates too large a gap.
 Instead, match their movement by walking alongside them, then gradually slow your pace.
 Match their volume slightly, then bring your voice down.
 This technique, drawn from clinical psychology, works because the child's nervous system attunes to yours more readily when the gap between states is smaller.